expo/examples/with-yarn-workspaces/README.md

 ```
 ├── apps
 │   └── mobile
+│       ├── App.js ➡️ App root component
+│       ├── babel.config.js ➡️ Babel config (should be using `babel-preset-expo`)
 │       ├── index.js ➡️ Entry point for the app
-│       ├── App.js ➡️ App root component
-│       ├── package.json ➡️ contains configuration required by expo-yarn-workspaces
-│       └── metro.config.js ➡️ required by expo-yarn-workspaces
+│       └── package.json ➡️ Contains standard Expo dependencies and scripts
 ├── packages
 │   └── expo-custom
 │       └── src/index.tsx ➡️ exports a custom message which is imported and displayed in the app
 │       └── src/tsconfig.json ➡️ default TypeScript configuration for expo-module-scripts
-├── package.json ➡️ contains yarn commands to run applications
+└── package.json ➡️ contains yarn commands to manage monorepo and run the app
-└── babel.config.js ➡️ Babel config (should be using `babel-preset-expo`)
 ```

 ## 📝 Notes